 PROTOCOL:

-All animal experiments were previously approved by the CIPF animal committee.
+All animal experiments were previously approved by the CIPF ethics committee.
 Mice were housed in a pathogen-free facility at the Centro de Investigación Príncipe Felipe (Valencia, Spain), registered as an experimental animal breeder, user, and supply centre (reg. no. ES 46 250 0001 002) under current applicable European and Spanish animal welfare regulations (RD 53/2013).

 Tissue harvesting and sample preparation